dotnet/docs-maui/docs/macios/interpreter.md

 </PropertyGroup>
 ```

-The interpreter can be enabled for Mac Catalyst release builds on ARM64 by changing `-ios` in the above example to `-maccatalyst-arm64`.
+The interpreter can be enabled for Mac Catalyst release builds on ARM64 by changing `-ios` in the above example to `-maccatalyst`.

 > [!WARNING]
 > Don't enable the interpreter for release builds on Android because it disables JIT compilation.